Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Here are my key conclusions from these rim-tire measurements:

-* The actual width of the same size tubeless bike tires from different brands can measure very differently, especially for narrower tires on narrower rims at higher pressure but also for wider tires on wider rims at lower pressures.
-For example:
+* The actual width of the same labeled size tubeless bike tires from different brands measure very differently, especially on narrower rims at higher pressures and wider rims at lower pressures.

 2. Road feel